TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 Give the folder a *"name you can remember"* and save it to someplace you can find back to it.

 ### 6.2 Download the Certificates and Keys From MIC

 Download the certificates and keys for your Thing from MIC as the image shows (you will get a ZIP file).

 ![Download certificates and keys](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/17-download-certs.png)

-Unzip the downloaded folder and add the three files (cert.pem, privkey.pem and pubkey.pem) to the "cert" folder within the folder *"with a name you can remember"*.
+Unzip the downloaded folder and add the three files (cert.pem, privkey.pem and pubkey.pem) to the "cert" folder within the folder containing the example code from GitHub.

 You should now have a folder named *"name you can remember"* containing this: